Hiring the best personal injury attorney should be your first step for the severely injured after a car or truck accident.

 If you are going to hire a personal injury attorney, the sooner, the better.
 Waiting until a lawsuit must be filed to protect the claim will make it much harder to retain a quality lawyer.

-If you have come to the conclusion you need help, do your homework before hiring an attorney to work your case.
+If you have concluded you need help, do your homework before hiring an attorney to work your case.

-- Avoid “mill” firms (high volume law firms)
+- Avoid “mill” firms or TV lawyers (high-volume law firms)

-- Don’t hire a firm- hire THE lawyer (don’t let an inexperienced associate learn on your case)
+- Don’t hire a firm- hire THE lawyer (don’t let an inexperienced associate learn about your case)

 - Make sure the lawyer you choose is the one who will do the work